The current coronavirus pandemic has brought fear and uncertainty into the lives of many Americans.

 Can I have a partner with me during birth?

 At Baystate Health hospitals, you will not have to give birth alone.
 According to the current visitor policy, one partner is allowed to attend the birth and can stay with the new mom until discharge, unless she or her support person develop respiratory symptoms or a fever.
 The partner will be screened twice a day for signs of infection.
+Two additional visitors are also allowed during labor and postpartum.

 “We want what is best for baby and mom.
 Our goal is to keep baby safe in the hospital and at home upon discharge, even if mom tests positive for COVID-19,” Dr. Sankey said.